 The Department of Chemical Engineering proudly bestows honors and awards to ChE students each spring by way of a Convocation Awards Ceremony.
-This year we were unable to host an in-person event, but were fortunate to recognize our students virtually on April 16, 2021.
+Awards were presented on April 11, 2022.

 The faculty and staff of Chemical Engineering join together in offering our sincerest congratulations to all of our honored recipients and this year’s graduating class.
 Kudos on your resilience, determination and drive for success.